kragen/dernocua/text/pocket-kiln.md

 probably considerably longer than 20 minutes.

-The thermal aspect of this seems like an eminently feasible thing to do with the intumescent refractory recipes explored above: I can mix up some intumescent mix, maybe with a bunch of vermiculite filler, mold it to a rough shape, and heat it with the torch enough to get it to bubble up; then I can cut and grind it to shape with saws, knives,
+The thermal aspect of this seems like an eminently feasible thing to do with the intumescent refractory recipes explored therein: I can mix up some intumescent mix, maybe with a bunch of vermiculite filler, mold it to a rough shape, and heat it with the torch enough to get it to bubble up; then I can cut and grind it to shape with saws, knives,